The Nature Center

 Photo by John Matthews

+The good smell and colorful blossoms attract pollinators looking for food in the flower’s nectar and pollen.
 The different sections of the Pollinator Patch have flowers just right for each pollinator.
 You can find the flowers you like best and see which pollinators they attract.
 You can even learn how to plant them in the ground or pots where you live!

 In the Pollinator Patch, you can take pictures or play a game by telling a bee from a wasp or a fly!
 If you are feeling artistic, there are drawing and stenciling activities that you can take home.